LaboratoireMecaniqueLille/crappy/docs/source/features.rst

 - :ref:`Multiplexer <crappy_docs/blocks:multiplexer>`

-  Allows putting labels emitted at different frequencies on a same time basis.
+  Synchronizes labels emitted at different frequencies onto one time base.
   Useful for plotting curves out of two labels from different Blocks with a :ref:`Grapher <crappy_docs/blocks:grapher>`, as the timestamps of the data points would otherwise never match.
 Also used before saving data with a :ref:`Recorder <crappy_docs/blocks:recorder>` to simplify the